The current Rio Vista Vineyard property

 of visits from early occupants who were born or grew up on

 the property.
 Their stories describe an original vineyard

 that was in the same location as block 7 of the present Rio

 Vista Vineyard.
 They also brought photographs of large catches

 of steelhead from the Santa Ynez River displayed on the front

 porch of the farmhouse.

-The Rio Vista Ranch has been in the family for over fifty
+The Rio Vista Ranch has been in the family for over sixty

 years of raising cattle and farming.
 Bobbie Thorne’s